-Bad things happen all the time to people, and I felt tremendous fear knowing that if this happened to him, it could certainly happen to me.
+Bad things happen all the time to people, and I felt tremendous fear knowing that it could certainly happen to me if this happened to him.
 After all, I’m single, and I really need someone I can trust to protect me.

 I really struggled with believing this truth about God.
 But just because I didn’t believe Him to be trustworthy didn’t make it any less true.